-2. Click the Fill Color swatch in the Tools panel and choose a dark red color from the pop-up Swatches panel.
+2. Click the Fill Color swatch in the Tools panel.
+Make sure the Alpha value is set to 100%, and choose a dark red color from the pop-up Swatches panel.

 When you change the fill or stroke color when an object is already selected, you affect the relevant attributes of the selected object.